How to Brine a Turkey

 Step 1: Make Your Brine

 For a wet brine: Bring 1 gallon water to a boil in a large pot.
-Add salt and sugar and stir to dissolve.
+Add kosher salt and sugar and stir to dissolve.
 Turn off the heat.
 Add flavorings such as carrots, onions, celery, spices and fresh herbs.
 Add 2 more gallons of water to the pot.

 For a dry brine: Mash minced garlic and salt together on a cutting board to form a paste.
 Transfer to a medium bowl and mix in olive oil, sugar and flavorings such as citrus zest, juice, spices and fresh herbs.